SintraCascaisSesimbra.com

 The best independent guide to Sesimbra

-The Serra da Arrábida – Picturesque hills that contain Portugal's most spectacular driving route (the N379 road) along with some of the country's most magnificent beaches.
+The Serra da Arrábida – The picturesque hills that contain Portugal's most spectacular driving route (the N379 road) along with some of the country's most magnificent beaches such as the Praia do Creiro and Praia de Galapinhos.

-The Cabo Espichel – A windswept and rugged headland that was once an important pilgrimage destination, with a unique church and two sets of dinosaur footprints.
+The Cabo Espichel – A windswept and rugged headland that was once an important pilgrimage destination.
+Found at the site is a unique church complex with pilgrim rooms and two sets of dinosaur footprints.

 Sesimbra has everything needed for a wonderful holiday destination.

-There are glorious beaches, the town has a traditional Portuguese atmosphere, and there are many interesting day trips in the surrounding region (Lisbon, Setubal, Palmela and Costa da Caparica)
+There are glorious beaches, a traditional Portuguese atmosphere, and many interesting day trips in the surrounding region, including the port city of Setúbal or Azeitão for wine tasting.

-As Sesimbra is primarily aimed for Portuguese tourists, it is not overrun by foreign tourists (as with the Algarve) and is a great location to immerse in Portuguese culture.
-Being popular with Portuguese tourists, you can expect great food, late nights in Sesimbra’s bars and exceptional value for money.
+As Sesimbra is primarily aimed at Portuguese tourists, it is not overrun by foreign tourists (as with the Algarve) and is a great location to immerse yourself in Portuguese culture.
+As it's popular with Portuguese tourists, you can expect great food, late nights in Sesimbra's bars and exceptional value for money.

 Sesimbra has the added advantage of being close to Lisbon.
 The airport is less than 30 minutes by car, or it is just 45 minutes into the city centre by bus.